-A Walk a Day Keeps the Doggy Dementia Away
+A Walk a Day Keeps the Doggie Dementia Away

 A new study finds that physical exercise could keep your dog sharp.
 Time for walkies!